-To understand the impacts of Cleveland-Cliffs Steel's discharges on the environmental justice community, it is important to understand, initially, that this Facility (together with the Cleveland-Cliffs Steel LLC - Indiana Harbor Central Treatment Plant ("Central Facility") and Cleveland-Cliffs Steel LLC - Indiana Harbor East ("East Facility")) is within the Great Lakes Restoration Initiative's ("GLRI") Grand Calumet River Area of Concern.
+To understand the impacts of Cleveland-Cliffs Steel's discharges on the environmental justice community, it is important to understand, initially, that this Facility (together with Cleveland-Cliffs Steel LLC - Indiana Harbor Central ("Central Facility") and Cleveland-Cliffs Steel LLC - Cleveland Cliffs West ("West Facility")) is within the Great Lakes Restoration Initiative's ("GLRI") Grand Calumet River Area of Concern.
 According to the U.S. Environmental Protection Agency ("EPA"):

 The Grand Calumet River is in one of the most heavily industrialized areas in the United States, flowing mainly through northwestern Indiana.
 Beginning in the 20th century the area began experiencing an influx of steel mills, foundries, chemical plants, oil refineries, meat packing industries, and pharmaceutical industries.
 Prior to the 1972 Clean Water Act, industries released industrial waste and some nearby cities discharged untreated sewage into the river.
-In addition, potential nonpoint sources of contaminants, such as industrial and urban runoff may have affected water quality in the river.
+In addition, potential nonpoint sources of contaminants, such as industrial and urban runoff may have affected water quality in the river.1

-To further comprehend the impacts of Cleveland-Cliffs Steel's discharges on the environmental justice community, one must also recognize that there are at least a dozen other active IDEM NPDES permits authorizing discharge to the Indiana Harbor Ship Canal (including the receiving waters of Indiana Harbor Canal, Lake George Canal (a part of the Indiana Harbor Canal), and Lake Michigan via Indiana Harbor Ship Canal), including the three Cleveland-Cliffs facilities currently undergoing permit renewals.
-Despite being just one of many sources of water pollution in the region, the Cleveland-Cliffs West Facility's discharges are significant when taken together with the nearby East and Central Facilities.
-Table A below shows the Annual Maximum Environmental Load using daily maximum loads allowed by the Draft Permit, if discharged 365 days/year, for all three facilities.
-To visualize the size of the loading, the three sites are capable of discharging more than 5,000 tons/year of total suspended solids ("TSS") and oil and grease ("O&G") alone (the heavy metals in Table A will be in the solids).
-This is more than 350 large dump truck loads each year into the Indiana Harbor Canal and to Lake Michigan.
+There are at least a dozen other active IDEM NPDES permits authorizing discharge to the Indiana Harbor Ship Canal (including the receiving waters of Indiana Harbor Canal, Lake George Canal (a part of the Indiana Harbor Canal), and Lake Michigan via Indiana Harbor Ship Canal), including the three Cleveland-Cliffs facilities currently undergoing permit renewals.2 Despite being just one of many sources of water pollution in the region, the Cleveland-Cliffs East Facility's discharges are significant when taken together with the nearby Central and West Facilities.
+Table A below shows the Annual Maximum Environmental Load using daily maximum loads allowed by the Draft Permit, if discharged 365 days/year, for all three facilities.3 To visualize the size of the loading, the three sites are capable of discharging more than 5,000 tons/year of total suspended solids ("TSS") and oil and grease ("O&G") alone (the heavy metals in Table A will be in the solids).
+This is more than 350 large dump truck loads each year into the Indiana Harbor Canal and to Lake Michigan.4